 The three of them looked out the window again, and see that they're nearing Beacon Academy.

-"Well we're almost there, girls," Baltazar smiled, looking at the school.
+"We're almost there, girls," Baltazar smiled, looking at the school.

 "I wonder who we're gonna meet?!"
 Ruby asked excitedly.